 This planet is not terra firma.
-It is a delicate flower and it must be cared for.
+It is a delicate flower that must be carefully cared for.
 It's lonely.
 It's small.
 It's isolated, and there is no resupply.
 And we are mistreating it.
 Clearly, the highest loyalty we should have is not to our own country … our own religion … our hometown or even to ourselves.
-It should be to, number two, the family of man, and number one, the planet at large.
-This is our home, and this is all we've got.— SCOTT CARPENTER, Astronaut for NASA's project Mercury.
+It should be, number two, the family of man, and number one, the planet at large.
+This is our home, and this is all we've got.— SCOTT CARPENTER, Astronaut for NASA's Project Mercury.

 ECO-TOPOGRAPHICS: CO-CREATING A PERSONAL SUSTAINABLE VISION

 What germinated EcoTopographics?
-Fifteen years ago, Shadow Creek development, Lakewood, New York, was surveyed and excavated to construct forty houses.
+Fifteen years ago, the Shadow Creek development in Lakewood, New York, was surveyed and excavated to construct forty houses.
 The soil and habitat were bulldozed, folded under, or scraped clean and trucked to landfills.
 Blacktopped roads, utilities, and sold signs symbolized new owners!
 The voiding of natural habitats represented a new beginning. (see preface and preface images).
 Would homeowners co-create sustainability?

-Eight years ago, Colby's green living became the subject for this documentary project; their newly fashioned environment supports local habitat, wildlife, and Chautauqua Lake watershed.
+Eight years ago, Colby's green living became the subject of this documentary project; their newly fashioned environment supports local habitat, wildlife, and the Chautauqua Lake watershed.
 In the end, demonstrating "Care for Our Common Home."

 All ecosystems, large and small, are like threads or intricate patterns within a biospheric tapestry; each element or part is interconnected and vital to the whole.
 Earth has lost too many threads, and the physical/ethereal lattices are falling apart.
-Earth's ecosystems are out of sync with nature and Nature, and with humanity.
-No matter your worldview (theistic evolution, creation science, intelligent design, or big-bang theory), the bottom line: the “larger human family” must consciously collaborate and cooperate to co-create a well-ordered planet.
+Earth's ecosystems are out of sync with nature and humanity.
+No matter your worldview (theistic evolution, creation science, intelligent design, or big-bang theory), the bottom line is that the “larger human family” must consciously collaborate and cooperate to co-create a well-ordered planet.

-Colby's four season images depict nature's cycles and flux forces.
+Colby's four-season images depict nature's cycles and flux-forces.
 Home and cultural artifacts are upstaged or veiled by branches, buds, leaves, and various stages of precipitation and sunlight.
 Shoots, thorns, and tendrils animate as they stretch towards "father sun" to photosynthesize.
-Sun and vegetative and Earth breath and exchange energies, in and out.
-Earth and all vegetation acts like vital external organs.
-Roots absorb mother Earth’s love.
-Vegetation responds and plays light and shadow, feels frost, bends to snow, or falls and decomposes to re-nurture Earth.
+The Sun, vegetation, and Earth breathe and exchange energies, in and out—the Earth and all its vegetation act like vital external organs.
+Roots absorb Mother Earth’s love.
+Vegetation responds to light and shadow, feels the frost, bends to the snow, or falls and decomposes to re-nurture the Earth.
 Rain barrels and drip lines, solar panels, and all energy-efficient or organic practices reflect a Zen "way of life."
-Each day, Nature reveals Yin-Yang or complimentary flux forces that challenge, refresh, and sustain life.
+Each day, Nature reveals Yin-Yang or complementary flux forces that challenge, refresh, and sustain life.

 Shortsighted goals, flawed thinking, and selfish desires dismantle Earth's homeostasis—the tendency toward a relatively stable equilibrium between interconnected and interdependent elements.
-Nature surrounds and permeates all life and functions like a vital external organ shared by all Earthly life.
-Religious, philosophical, and scientific misperceptions have leveraged disconnections from nature.
-Zen mindfulness or "right living" has waned.
-Courage, collaboration, cooperation, and compassion must drive humanity's creative imagination to take hold and co-create Neo-nature.
+Nature surrounds and permeates all life, functioning like a vital external organ shared by all Earthly life.
+Misperceptions in religion, philosophy, and science have contributed to disconnections from nature.
+Zen mindfulness, or "right living," has waned.
+Courage, collaboration, cooperation, and compassion must drive humanity's creative imagination to take hold and co-create a New Nature.

 CONCLUSION

 What can countries, regions, states, and individuals do to reverse ecological disharmony?
-Can a fresh, eco-consious era evolve, where urban, suburban, and rural designs foster integrated systems that recognize the need to maintain a healthy atmosphere and support communities of organisms, flora, and fauna?
+Can a fresh, eco-conscious era evolve, where urban, suburban, and rural designs foster integrated systems that recognize the need to maintain a healthy atmosphere and support communities of organisms, flora, and fauna?
 Transformations are possible!
-Individual citizens, nations, and world organizations have healed Earth.
+Individual citizens, nations, and global organizations have helped heal the Earth.
 Rachel Carson's "Silent Spring" (1962) and her revelation of highly integrated ecosystems created a paradigm shift for environmental science.
-Everyday citizens and scientists (along with politicians cooperate heads) listened, altered perceptions, and supported change.
-Carson revealed the destructive cause and effect relationships inherent to the widespread use of DDT and other chemicals.
-Carson’s ideas became a comprehensive vision that evolved into Earth Day.
-The environmental fever swept across America for a single day (April 22, 1970) with teach-ins and demonstrations.
+Everyday citizens and scientists (along with politicians, corporate heads) listened, altered perceptions, and supported change.
+Carson revealed the destructive cause-and-effect relationships inherent to the widespread use of DDT and other chemicals.
+Carson’s ideas evolved into a comprehensive vision that ultimately led to the creation of Earth Day.
+The environmental fever swept across America for a single day (April 22, 1970), marked by teach-ins and demonstrations.
 As a result, the United States Environmental Protection Agency (EPA) was founded in 1970, the Clean Air Act was updated (1970), and the Clean Water Act was revised (1972).
-The Endangered Species Act, signed in 1973, and the Soil and Water Conservation Act passed in 1977.
-These acts received bi-partisan and presidential support.
+The Endangered Species Act, signed in 1973, and the Soil and Water Conservation Act, passed in 1977.
+These acts received bipartisan and presidential support.

 Other movements followed: Eugene Smith's Minamata photographs brought international attention to mercury poisoning in Japan (1971).
-Lois Gibbs, a fervent Love Canal activist whose community rested upon a toxic waste site, challenged industrial and political titans.
-In the end, she brought forth accountability for environmental misdeeds and cover-ups.
-Her work led to Congress passing the Superfund Act to compensate citizens and restore contaminated landscapes.
-The Montreal Protocol (1987), an unprecedented global treaty, was designed to reduce ozone-depleting chemicals released into the atmosphere.
-The agreement succeeded; the ozone layer is steadily increasing.
+Lois Gibbs, a fervent Love Canal activist whose community was situated over a toxic waste site, challenged industrial and political titans.
+Ultimately, she held accountable those responsible for environmental misdeeds and cover-ups.
+Her work led to Congress passing the Superfund Act, which compensates citizens and restores contaminated landscapes.
+The Montreal Protocol (1987), an unprecedented global treaty, was designed to reduce the release of ozone-depleting chemicals into the atmosphere.
+The agreement was successful; the ozone layer is steadily recovering.

 Colby's photographs meld the artistic styles presented in "New Topographics" and reflect Ansel Adams' Idealism and Eliot Porter's Earthly abstractions.
 Adams and Porter transformed landscapes into holy sanctuaries and ethereal spaces worthy of taking communion.
 In stark contrast, "New Topographics" presented environments that were unnatural and unholy.
 Colby demonstrates reverence for nature as he creates and documents a sustainable environment.
 "I believe that preserving wilderness areas, cultivating green homes, and healing atmospheres will invigorate Earth's natural healing processes.
 Humanity has and can co-create sustainability," said Colby.
 "Solutions to current climate-change challenges require a near-Platonic Quest or call to excellence within nations, regions, and individual citizens."